sophiegoblin/sophiegoblin.github.io/index.md

 Like other millennials, I watched the internet enter it's adolescence and anonymously sought thrills from fascinating and disturbing chatrooms.
 These days I listen to science podcasts and pay attention at futurist talks.
 Empathy, mental health, social action and being a good ally play a huge role in my self initiated projects.

-During 2016 I was honoured to be awarded funding by Creative New Zealand to produce the first ever [Lokal Stories](https://www.kollektivgallery.com/lokalstories) with two Māori / Pākehā feminist artists and writers.
-Our collaboration explored and dismantled the ways in which the hetero-patriarchal, neo-colonial culture we live in has shaped online identities and harassment today.

-After travelling I moved to London where I now work at the Hayward Gallery and planning on starting my Masters in Contemporary Curation.

 {% include line.html %}